• Skip to main content

 5. Preservation: Sugar acts as a natural preservative, extending shelf life

 These functions are why simply removing sugar without proper substitution often leads to disappointing results.
-The best way to approach sugar-free baking is understanding which alternatives can replicate these properties.
+The best way to approach sugar-free baking is to understand which alternatives can replicate these properties.

 Choosing the Right Sugar Alternative